peterberkenbosch/sensible_rails_starter/README.md

 <br>

 ## Vision
-To make the adoption of Ruby on Rails as   easier f
+To make the adoption of Ruby on Rails easier for use in projects.

+## Philosophy
+Keep with the 'Boring Rails' pattern of SSR frontend.

 <hr>